- B.C. Home

 What records can I request?

-Access to all other information is provided except where release of that information is prohibited by the FOIPP Act or its release would cause a specific harm.
+Access to all other information is provided except where release of that information is prohibited by FOIPPA or its release would cause a specific harm.
 These exceptions to disclosure are listed in Sections 12 - 22 (see below).

 What kind of a response can I expect?